Personal Injury

 Understanding these key elements is crucial to building a strong personal injury case in NC and SC.
 The skills of our Charlotte and Sumter personal injury lawyers could assist plaintiffs in both proving the defendant’s negligence and protecting themselves from contributory negligence accusations.

-Recoverable Damages In A NC or SC Personal Injury Case
+Recoverable Damages In A North Carolina or South Carolina Personal Injury Case

-We aim to recover compensation for your damages through a settlement or jury verdict in a personal injury case.
+We aim to recover compensation for your damages through a settlement or jury verdict in a personal injury case in Charlotte, NC or Sumter, SC.
 Various types of damages may represent a wide range of expenses and losses associated with your accident, injuries, and treatment.
 A full investigation of your case is necessary to provide an accurate estimate of recoverable damages.

 In a personal injury case, you may be able to recover damages for: